Table of Contents

 Q2.
 Who did Gandhi call ‘Harijans’?

-Answer – Gandhi created numerous campaigns to uplift the lives of the lowest caste in India, who were referred to as untouchables.
+Answer – Gandhi created numerous campaigns uplifting the lives of the lowest caste in India, referring to as untouchables.
 Gandhi called them ‘Harijans’ or ‘Children of God’.

 Q3.
 When did Mahatma Gandhi die?

 Answer – Mahatma Gandhi died on January 30, 1948.
 He was shot thrice in the chest by assassins.